kobbob/SEI-Project-Four/README.md

 ## Future Improvements
 * I intend to develop this app as originally designed with the 3D interactive globe.
 With discussions on stackOverflow and gitHub I hope to interact with fellow programmers in trying to achieve this.
+Similar frontend to example: https://www.fonterra.com/nz/en/campaign/fonterra-globe.html#/home
+* Tidy up login and profile pages.